 The desk ruler is very common and is most often the instrument associated with the term ruler.
 They have traditionally been made out of wood, though plastic varieties are pretty common.
-Desk rulers are usually 12″ / 30cm in length.
-Desk rulers are often used for general purpose tasks, including math & geometry and drawing.
-See our printable rulers to print your own.
+Desk rulers are usually 12″ / 30 cm in length.

 A steel rule is a straight flat piece of metal, very similar to a ruler.
 They can be flexible or rigid, and are usually 6″ – 12″ in length.
 Steel rules are generally thinner than a desk ruler, which makes them more accurate since the measurement markings are closer to the surface being measured.

 Yardstick and Meted Stick

 Yard sticks are straight thin pieces of wood or metal used to measure objects up to a yard.
-They usually are 36″ in length and may include imperial or metric measurements.
+They are usually 36″ in length and may include imperial or metric measurements.

 Carpenters Rule and Folding Rule

-A folding rule, or carpenters rule, is a a wooden instrument consisting of multiple flat wooden sections connected at the ends that pivot allowing the rule to be folded up.
+A folding rule, or carpenters rule, is a wooden instrument consisting of multiple flat wooden sections connected at the ends that pivot allowing the rule to be folded up.

 A seamstress tape, or sewing tape, is a flexible strip of nylon or plastic with measurement markings.
 They are often 60″ in length and used mostly by tailors or for sewing and craft projects.
 Use our printable sewing tape if you need one.

 Learn more about how to use a tape measure.
 They are usually used for taking measurements during construction and other general purpose applications.
 See our review of the best tape measures available.

-There are many styles of rulers, including many not mentioned here, but the general principal and application is the same.
+There are many styles of rulers, including many not mentioned here, but the general principle and application is the same.
 They range from very generalized to very specialized but the main requirement is that they have markings for measuring the length of an object or edge.